chassitae/cool-game/README.md

 # cool-game
 Uses Observer and Strategy design patterns.

-Strategy patterns include the "Behavior" interfaces that make adding new defenses or attack methods without having to make changes to existing code.
+Strategy patterns include the "Behavior" interfaces that make adding new defenses or attack methods easier and without having to make changes to existing code.